5XGhost143/IRLStream-RTMP/README.md

 Why?

 - I don't develop in NodeJS anymore...
-I only code with JavaScript for my Website!
+I only code in JavaScript for my Website!

 # IRL RTMP